Garden to Table Nutrition

 Steps to Become a Registered Dietitian

-• Step 1: Complete a minimum of a bachelor’s degree at a U.S. regionally accredited university or college or foreign equivalent, and coursework through an Accreditation Council for Education in Nutrition and Dietetics (ACEND) accredited Didactic Program in Dietetics (DPD) or Coordinated Program in Dietetics (CP).
+• Complete DPD coursework through an Accreditation Council for Education in Nutrition and Dietetics (ACEND®) accredited Didactic Program in Dietetics (DPD) or Coordinated Program in Dietetics (CP).

-• Step 2: Complete *1000 hours of supervised practice through an ACEND accredited Dietetic Internship, Coordinated Program in Dietetics or an Individualized Supervised Practice Pathway (ISPP) offered through an ACEND accredited program.
+• Complete 1000+ hours of supervised practice through an ACEND accredited Dietetic Internship, Coordinated Program in Dietetics or an Individualized Supervised Practice Pathway (ISPP) offered through an ACEND accredited program.

-• Step 3: Pass a national examination administered by the Commission on Dietetic Registration (CDR).
+• After all three are completed, pass a national examination administered by the Commission on Dietetic Registration (CDR).

 • Some states require RDNs to be licensed/certified to practice in the state.
 Depending on state of residence and/or practice, application for state licensure/certification may be required.
 Washington, where Garden to Table Nutrition resides, requires certification.